conan-io/conan-io.github.io/_posts/2024-04-12-Introducing-local-recipes-index-remote.markdown

   highly beneficial for testing.

 - This approach operates at the source level and does not generate package binaries.
-For production use, a package server remains essential:

-It's crucial to note that this feature is not intended to replace Conan package remote servers.
-These servers are essential for hosting packages for regular consumption.
+For deployment in production environments, the use of a package server such as Artifactory is crucial.
+It's important to note that this feature is not a replacement for Conan's remote package servers, which play a vital role in hosting packages for regular use.

 Furthermore, this feature does not support placing server URLs directly in recipes; remote repositories must be explicitly added with `conan remote add`.
 Decoupling abstract package